shaik1002/biggitlabbomb/doc/administration/pages/index.md

 WARNING:
-GitLab Pages supports only one URL scheme at a time: wildcard domains or single-domain sites.
+GitLab Pages supports only one URL scheme at a time: with wildcard DNS, or without wildcard DNS.
-If you enable `namespace_in_path`, existing GitLab Pages websites are accessible only on single-domain.
+If you enable `namespace_in_path`, existing GitLab Pages websites are accessible only on domains without wildcard DNS.

 ### Wildcard domains with TLS support